Fighting for my marriage never seemed so difficult. This week was exhausting.

 As I was saying: “I am fighting for my marriage”.
 Is there any hope?

-If you’re asking yourself if there’s hope for your marriage, it means you’re going through many heartaches.
+If you’re asking yourself if there’s hope for your marriage, to repair a marriage, it means you’re going through many heartaches.

 After all, no one asks that about a union that’s full of hand-holding and sweet nothings.